Mission 20 · Stage 2

 Try it

-• Press button to arm — status LED on.
+• Press the button to arm — the status light turns on.

-• Trigger motion while armed — buzzer should sound.
-Disarm to stop.
+• Make motion while armed — the buzzer should sound.
+Disarm to stop it.

 Peek at code